 Introduction to Phishing

 Phishing attacks have been around for a long time and have evolved a great deal.
 In the beginning, phishing scams like the Nigerian Prince scam were designed specifically to be obvious.
 The intent behind making these scams so easily detectable was that anyone who fell for the pretext enough to respond to the phishing email would likely fall for the entire con.
 However, over time, people have grown more aware of the threat of phishing.
 Many organizations have implemented anti-phishing training designed to help their employees identify attempted scams.
-As a result, many of the simpler pretexts and scams are now less effective.
+As a result, many of the simpler pretexts and scams are now less effective, especially with the application of the best anti phishing software.

 In response, cybercriminals have developed more sophisticated and realistic types of attacks.
 Most modern phishing emails are designed to look as realistic as possible and to minimize interaction with the victim and the probability of detection.
 This is accomplished by trying to trick the mark into taking a single specific action, like entering their credentials into a web page or opening a malware-laden document.
 Phishers can be surprisingly successful at capitalizing on a moment’s inattention.